huystuhh/eng-leadership/README.md

 1. What are you worried about?
 2. What's some work that you've done recently that you're proud of?
 3. What's bothering you?
+4. What's blocking you from meeting your goals?

 I often will come with questions for you -- in particular, if there's an organizational or engineering focus shift, expect me to come and ask you about it.